Frequently Asked Questions

 Who is eligible to apply for the study abroad program?

 Anyone currently enrolled in a university-level degree program is eligible to apply.
+It is not necessary to have prior involvement with the Thomistic Institute to apply.

 Will program credits count towards my degree?